110 Best Halloween Bucket List Ideas For 2026 (Free Printable)

 Painting is often easier than carving.
 So, if you have little ones, give it a shot!

-53. Make healthy Halloween treats
+53. Make healthier Halloween treats

 Make a fruit parfait that mimics candy corn (layer pineapple, mandarin oranges, and whipped cream).
 Or go easy with banana ghosts.